amelendezi/bafa-c/README.md

 # bafa-c
 Bafa Client Application

-This is a client application built in JavaScript using an MVC approach with the use of some libraries like RequireJS and MaquetteJs.
+This is a sample application mainly used to tryout some technologies: nodejs, webpack and maquettejs.